google/gitiles/Documentation/developer-guide.md

 http://localhost:8080/ to view your local copy of gitiles, which will serve any repositories under `/path/to/repositories`.

-To run unit tests, run `buck test`.
+To run unit tests, run `bazel test ...`.

 ## Eclipse IDE